wp-plugins/display-all-image-sizes/readme.txt

 == Installation ==

-Install and activate the plugin.
-It'll work by default, and doesn't register any options pages.
+Install Display All Image Sizes through "Add Plugin" or your favorite method, and activate it.
+It'll work by default, and it doesn't register any options pages.

 == Frequently Asked Questions ==